opentensor/bits/bits/BIT-0004-Adjustable-Max-UIDs.md

 ## Motivation

+Every subnet currently operates with a fixed maximum of 256 UIDs regardless of actual demand.
+No subnet also currently has close to that many unique entities mining, yet validators are still required to evaluate up to 256 miners every epoch.
+For some subnets, forming opinions on this many miners per epoch is not feasible.

+## Specification

 This proposal makes the existing max_allowed_uids hyperparameter modifiable by subnet owners (and root), via the sudo_set_max_allowed_uids extrinsic in the admin-utils pallet.
 The value can be set within the following constraints:

 - The new value must be greater than or equal to the subnet's `min_allowed_uids` (default: 64).